 Russian sage is a durable plant suitable for growing in USDA plant hardiness zones 5 through 9, but plants in containers are less cold hardy.
 If you live in the northern reaches of that climate range, you may need to offer potted Russian sage a bit of extra protection during the winter months.

-You can bury a non-freezing container in a protected area of your garden and pull it out in spring, but the easiest way to save Russian sage in containers is to bring the plant into an unheated (non-freezing) shed, garage or other area.
+You can bury a non-freezing container in a protected area of your garden and pull it out in spring, but the easiest way to save Russian sage in containers is to bring the plant into an unheated (non-freezing) shed, garage, or another area.
 Water lightly as needed to keep the potting mix from becoming bone dry.